AyCarlito/improved-steganography-project/src/manual.md

 `py -m detection_tool.stegdetect -m 3 -s stego.bmp`

+Additionally, the complexity histogram graph can be viewed if needed.
+This is the graph which presented the vulnerability that the stego object only case operates around.

+To produce the graph as well when evaluating this case we do:

+`py -m detection_tool.stegdetect -m 3 -s stego.bmp -g yes`

+To compare the impact of the embedding we can view the graphs for the clean cover and subsequent stego image.
+For example, for the clean cover `vessel.bmp` and stego image `stego.bmp` we can do:

+``py -m detection_tool.stegdetect -m 3 -s test_images/vessel.bmp -g yes`

+followed by:

+`py -m detection_tool.stegdetect -m 3 -s stego.bmp -g yes`

+Two complexity histograms would be created and displayed in the browser.
+Can compare to see the impact of embedding.
+Individual bitplanes can be isolated by selecting one in the graph legend.

 ##### Known Cover and Stego Detection Case

 `py -m detection_tool.stegdetect -m 0 -c <path_to_cover_image> -s <path_to_stego_image>`